Vegan Peach Pie Recipe

 This post may contain affiliate links which won’t change your price but will share some commission.

-This easy peach pie recipe is a classic dessert to enjoy during peach season.
+This easy vegan peach pie recipe with maple syrup is a classic dessert to enjoy during peach season.
 The homemade crust and sweet peach filling make this the perfect comfort food.

-Peaches are in season in August and September here in Massachusetts, and I go a little overboard when I see them at the store.
-“Why did you buy so many peaches?” my children ask when they see the fruit bowl full of them.
-“Because they’re peaches,” I reply.
+Peaches are in season in August and September here in Massachusetts, and I love to stock up on them when I see them at my store.

 I really can’t get enough of them.
 I use peaches in smoothies, baked goods, salsa, salad, and sorbet.
 My husband grills them to complement all sorts of main dishes.
 And they’re great for a quick snack.